klaro-org/klaro-js/README.md

 The consent manager is configured using a config dictionary, which you typically define in a separate JS file.
 To learn more, simply read the [annotated example config](dist/config.js), which contains descriptions of all valid config options and parameters.

-## Building Klaro from Scratch
+## Building Orejime from Scratch

-If you want to customize Klaro or extend it, you can build it from scratch using the following commands:
+If you want to customize Orejime or extend it, you can build it from scratch using the following commands:
 ```
     npm install
     npm run-script make-dev #will run a development server